mavlink/qgc-user-guide/en/FlyView/FlyView.md

 After taking off you can specify that you want to orbit a particular location.

-1. Press on the map (near the centre of your desired orbit) and select **Orbit at location** on the popup.
+1. Left click/Press on the map (near the centre of your desired orbit) and select **Orbit at location** on the popup.

   ![Goto or orbit](../../assets/fly/goto_or_orbit.jpg)